Table of Content

 Religious tourism is one of the sub-categories of the tourism industry.
 Religious tourism provides an opportunity for people interested in this field to search about different religions.
 Travel is one of the factors connecting different religions.
 Different people, with different beliefs can travel everywhere and get familiar with different religions and their customs and traditions.

-1- Travelling with the purpose of getting familiar with different religions
+1- Traveling with the purpose of getting familiar with different religions

 The purpose of this type of trip is to get familiar with different religions, which can sometimes be done with the purpose of carefully studying the followers of a specific religion, or tourists may travel with the purpose of visiting a religious place such as an old church.
 There is no limited time and tourists can start and end their trip whenever they want.